emilyfeng29/Selection-Sort-Visualizer/README.md

 <img width="1526" height="687" alt="Screenshot 2025-12-06 195222" src="https://github.com/user-attachments/assets/f9cb0b57-a05f-4d1a-9908-91f5e1289c8c" />

-## Problem Breakdown & Computational Thinking (You can add a flowchart and write the four pillars of computational thinking  briefly in bullets)
+## Problem Breakdown & Computational Thinking
+I chose Selection Sort because it is simple and easy to understand, and it sorts the list in-place without using extra memory.
+Its predictable process of finding the minimum element makes it ideal for small datasets and for demonstrating sorting concepts.
+Compared to search algorithms, sorting the data first helps make later searches or analyses clearer and more organized.

 Decomposition
 - Generate a random list of integers
 - Let the user input their sorted list